-In total, 4 postdocs and 1 PhD student will be hired in this project.
+In total, 5 to 6 postdocs will be hired in this project.
 For further information, please visit the ERC IDEM’s webpage.

-In collaboration with medical doctors of the Pellegrin Hospital, we formed two teams working on the microbiota: one prepares a paper about immune-microbiota interactions; the other organizes meetings with internal and external speakers.
+In collaboration with medical doctors of the Pellegrin Hospital, we formed two teams working on the microbiota: one works on immune-microbiota interactions; the other organizes meetings with internal and external speakers.